amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

    * Shape [list] Geometric model primitive, choose exactly one of the following [see table below]: `"Region: Point`", `"Region: Box`", `"Region: Plane`", `"Region: Labeled Set`", `"Region: Layer`", `"Region: Surface`"

-Amanzi supports parameterized forms for a number of analytic shapes, as well as more complex definitions based on triangulated surface files or on booleans of previously defined regions.
+Amanzi supports parameterized forms for a number of analytic shapes, as well as more complex definitions based on triangulated surface files.

 +--------------------------------+-----------------------------------------+------------------------------+------------------------------------------------------------------------+
 |  shape functional name         | parameters                              | type(s)                      | Comment                                                                |